markusfisch/MotoScore/README.md

 Keep the button pressed for a full second to signal start or end of a ride.

-Moto Score will record the distance your rode to calculate a mistakes per km ratio.
+Moto Score will record the distance you've driven to calculate a mistakes per km ratio.

 Background